csu-cs/csci-235/docs/notes/07-strings.md

 The number inside of the array subscript operator `[]` is called the *index* of the character.

--   Because strings can hold more characters that the maximum value of an integer, we will use a new data type as `string::size_type`.
+-   A string's size (the number of characters it can hold) is larger than the maximum value of an `int` or `unsigned int`.
+Therefore, a new data type, `string::size_type`, should be used.

     +   `string::size_type` An *unsigned* integer (data) type.
 This is like an `int` but guaranteed to be big enough to hold a `string` of any size. (**Very useful for looping over the length of a `string`!**) *Unsigned* means it cannot hold negative numbers.